kendo-labs/knockout-kendo/web/NumericTextBox.md

          };
       id: two
     - title: Using global options
-      description: This example shows configuring global options for this widget
+      description: This example demonstrates setting global options in *ko.bindingHandlers.kendoNumericTextBox.options*.
+This helps to simplify the markup for settings that can be used as a default for all instances of this widget.
       view: |
         <input type="checkbox" data-bind="checked: enabled" /> Enabled<br/>
         <hr/>
         <input data-bind="kendoNumericTextBox: { value: price, enabled: enabled }" />
         <hr/>
-        <div data-bind="text: price"> </div>
+        Price: <strong data-bind="text: price"> </strong>
       js: |
          var ViewModel = function() {
             this.price = ko.observable(10.50);